TheWookHub/enterovirus-antigens-kids-w-IA/10_power_calculations.md

 Minimum Detectable OR by p0 and phi

-The minimum detectable OR in both cases is around 2.83.
+The minimum detectable OR for both 143 and 141 samples is around 2.83.

 ## Power calculations for VIGR